narcisbcn/puppet-sysctl/README.md

 Dependencies:
 ------------

-- This module needs Augeas to operate, for that reason I created a simple independent class to install just a couple of augeas packages
+- This module uses augeas, by default is already installed.

 Usage:
 -----